numa-smells/SkyDraw/README.md

 - Open config.ini
 - Enter your Bluesky handle (without the @) after "bsky_handle ="
 - Enter an [app password](https://bsky.app/settings/app-passwords) after "app_password =" (you can use your actual password but an app password is safer!)
 - By default, posts from this application are tagged as both English and Japanese.
 If you want to change it to any single language, add an [ISO language code](https://www.w3schools.com/tags/ref_language_codes.asp) after "language =".
-Otherwise you can leave it blank.
+Otherwise you can leave it blank or edit the source code if you want posts tagged as multiple other languages.

 Here's an example of what the configured ini file should look like:
 ```